trunk-io/plugins/tests/readme.md

    run: `npm test`.
 3. Assert that all linters pass config validation.
 This is also validated while running: `npm test`.
 4. Assert that all linters have test coverage.
+5. Assert that all linters are included in the [`readme.md`](../readme.md).

 ### Debugging

-Occasionally, tests may take a while to run due to installing of linter dependencies.
-Subsequent runs will not experience this problem.
+Tests normally complete in less than 1 minute.
+They may take up to 5 minutes or so if the dependency cache is empty (linters need to be downloaded and installed to run the linter tests).
+Subsequent runs will not experience this delay.

 Errors encountered during test runs are reported through the standard `console`, but additional debugging is provided using [debug](https://www.npmjs.com/package/debug).
 The namespace convention